Monday - November 13

 At our weekly Masses we daily celebrate the lives of the saints.
 All are welcome at our

 daily Mass at Monday thru Friday: 7:00AM and 8:00AM & 4:00PM on Saturday.
 It is a

 wonderful way to begin the day.
-Our Masses this week are in celebration of: St. Hedwig,
+Our Masses this week are in celebration of: St. Frances

 UPDATE ON THE ROOFS

 There has been much work continuing on our total re-roofing project.
-Completed are the
+We expected the

 Catholic Charities based at 10 Hammond Street in Worcester offers numerous